 Feeding the Elephants

 Our day began with feeding the elephants.
 The elephants were brought into an area behind a simple two log fence.
-Elephant Nature Park had laid out several large buckets of bananas for us to feed to the elephants.
+Elephant Nature Park had laid out several large buckets of bananas and sliced sugar cane for us to feed to the elephants.

 The elephants absolutely love bananas and were very eagerly snatching them from our hands.
 This could be an intimidating experience for a little kid, but our five year old daughter did really well.
 She was very brave and ended up feeding tons of bananas to the grateful elephants.